jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 ## Anātman: ‘you’ do not really exist

 <span class="big-letter">O</span>n the face of it, the Buddha’s concept of anātman — i.e. no-self: you do not really exist — seems a very strange view, for our sense of self is surely one of the most familiar things to us; but there’s a lot of misunderstanding about what the Buddha really means here.
-Indeed, there is much discussion within Buddhism itself about what anātman entails.
-For the purposes of this article, we’ll explore the topic through the lens of the Buddha’s original teachings as recorded by the suttas in the Pali Canon.
+Indeed, there is much discussion within Buddhism itself about what anātman entails: a vast literature sits on top of the Buddha’s original insights, offering many different interpretations and expansions (some more hardline than others).

+For the purposes of this article, we’ll contain ourselves to the Buddha’s original teachings as recorded by the suttas in the Pali Canon.

 Firstly, it’s important to understand the historical context in which the Buddha was operating, for he was reacting to the Brahminic tradition (a precursor to modern Hinduism) dominant in 500 BCE India.
-Within this tradition, the concept of _ātman_ — i.e. self or soul — is crucial.
+Within this tradition, the concept of _ātman_ — i.e. a permanent self or soul — is crucial.

-The Buddha, therefore, is not saying the convention of _people_ doesn’t exist.
-He’s specifically targeting the Brahmin concept of ātman, which involves a persisting essence or _substance_ of self.
-This is perhaps closer to the Christian notion of ‘soul’ than our everyday notion of ‘self’, but the Buddha’s view has important repercussions for both.
+With his concept of _anātman_, then, the Buddha is not necessarily denying the convention of _people;_ he is specifically targeting the Brahmin concept of _ātman_, which involves a persisting essence or _substance_ of self.
+This may make us think more of the Christian notion of ‘soul’ than our everyday notion of ‘self’, but the Buddha’s view has important repercussions for both.

-For, whether we call it soul or self, the Buddha thinks the referents of ‘I’, ‘you’, ‘he’, ‘she’ don’t really exist in the way we think they do.
-The autobiographical, continuous self — the ‘you’ of last week, yesterday, and today — is just a convention, an invented simplification, a convenient way to refer to something immeasurably more complex.
+For, whether we call it soul or self, the Buddha thinks the referents of ‘I’, ‘you’, ‘he’, ‘she’ have no real permanence: they don’t exist in the way we might think they do.

+The autobiographical, continuous self — the ‘you’ of last week, yesterday, and today — is just a convention, an invented simplification, a convenient and complacent way to refer to what is in reality a set of immeasurably complex and ever-changing processes.

-Why does the Buddha hold this position?
-Because, when you think about it, no part of us ever stays the same: we are changing every second of every day.
+Think about it: we are changing every second of every day.
 Our thoughts, desires, moods, memories, the hair on our heads, the nails in our fingers and toes, the cells of our bodies — all is in flux.

+So: what makes the ‘you’ of today the same as the ‘you’ of, say, ten years ago?
+The Buddha’s answer is, well, beyond the causal chain linking you in time, _nothing_, because the concept of ‘you’ is empty.
 ‘You’ refers not to some permanent substance; it’s simply a convenient way to refer to the myriad, ever-changing individual processes that, collectively, we call ‘you’.

 <!--big subscribe-->
 <div class="course-promo darkradial-background subscribe text-center">